hmmdyl/record/readme.md

 ### Printing
 Only fields are printed.
 The format is `{ fieldName = fieldValue, fieldName2 = fieldValue2, ...}`.

+### `get`
+Provides a field and accessor property.
+It can be default initialised or set during construction or duplication.

+### `get_set`
+Provides a field, accessor and mutator properties.
+It can be default initialised, set during construction or duplication, or freely at any other time.

+### `get_compute`
+This provides a lambda function that is invoked after all other fields have been initialised.
+This means you can run an expensive algorithm that is dependent on other record fields, and it only runs once during construction (or duplication).

+### `property`
+Provides a lambda method that can run a custom operation on the record fields.

 ### Examples
 General usage:
 ```d